I'm a freelance hairstylist in Oregon. I'm an entrepreneur at heart and I want to help you be a successful cosmetologist!

-Start with freshly washed or second day hair.
-If possible, use slightly less conditioner when you wash, as excess conditioner will weigh own your hair and keep the curl from holding as long.
-Flip head upside down and brushing a working spray that is non aerosol.
-This is essential to both protect your hair from the heat of the iron and help hold the curls in and guard agains humidity.
+Start with freshly washed or second-day hair.
+If possible, use slightly less conditioner when you wash, as excess conditioner will weigh down your hair and keep the curls from holding as long.
+Flip your head upside-down and brush in a working spray that is non-aerosol.
+This is essential to protect your hair from the heat of the iron, help hold the curls in, and guard against humidity.

 Wands vs. Curling Irons

-The reason I recommend using a curling wand instead of a curling iron is that a wand exposes less hair to the surface of the wand and keeps more of it away from the direct heat.
-Because a curling iron sandwiches the hair between the barrel and the clip more than twice as much hair is being exposed to heat and therefore more likely to be damaged.
+The reason I recommend using a curling wand instead of a curling iron is that a wand exposes less hair to its surface and keeps more of it away from the direct heat.
+Because a curling iron sandwiches the hair between the barrel and the clip, more than twice as much hair is being exposed, so hair damage is more likely.

 My favorite wand is the Paul Mitchell Ion wand pictured below.
 I purchased one at a hair show years ago and used it behind the chair for years.
-Because it is made of ceramic it distributes the heat more evenly and keeps the hair shinier.
+Because it is made of ceramic, it distributes the heat more evenly and keeps hair shinier.